 The main idea, as developed in~\cite{Day2008}, is to split the set $I \setminus \Delta$ into a finite partition of intervals and to use a directed graph with weighted edges to represent the map $f$ along with estimates on its derivative on the partition elements.
-Using interval arithmetic to obtain rigorous bounds, and classical graph algorithms such as Karp's Algorithm, Floyd-Warshall Algorithm, and Johnson's Algorithm, we can obtain rigorous estimates for \( \lambda\) and \( C \) in \eqref{eq:man}.
+Using interval arithmetic to obtain rigorous bounds and classical graph algorithms, we can obtain rigorous estimates for \( \lambda\) and \( C \) in \eqref{eq:man}.

-A major drawback of the method introduced in~\cite{Day2008} is its ``naive'' use of \emph{uniform partitions} which leads to high computational costs and very sub-optimal results.
+A major drawback of the method introduced in~\cite{Day2008} is its ``naive'' use of \emph{uniform partitions} which leads to high computational costs and sub-optimal results.
 The high computational cost is due to the fact that a very large partition must be created in order to obtain a tight estimate of $\lambda$, and the algorithm for the computation of this estimate is of time complexity $O(n^2)$ and requires $O(n^2)$ space, where $n$ is the number of partition elements.
 The latter problem was solved to a certain extent in~\cite{Golmakani2016} by applying the algorithm introduced in~\cite{Pilarczyk2020a} that uses $O(n)$ space, but still the time complexity makes obtaining tight estimates of expansion prohibitively expensive.
-It was shown in~\cite{Day2008} that partitions of several thousands of elements must be considered in order to obtain a valuable approximation of \( \lambda \) (see Figure~4 in~\cite{Day2008}).
+It was shown in~\cite{Day2008} that partitions of several thousands of elements must be considered to obtain a valuable approximation of \( \lambda \) (see Figure~4 in~\cite{Day2008}).